mattmakai/fullstackpython.com/source/content/pages/07-wsgi-servers/0701-wsgi-servers.markdown

 ## Why are WSGI servers necessary?
-A traditional web server does not understand or have any way to execute Python code.
-In the late 1990s, a developer named Grisha Trubetskoy [came up with an Apache module called mod\_python](http://grisha.org/blog/2013/10/25/mod-python-the-long-story/) to execute Python code.
-For several years in the late 1990s and early 2000s, Apache configured with mod\_python ran most of the Python web applications on the web.
+A traditional web server does not understand or have any way to run Python applications.
+In the late 1990s, a developer named Grisha Trubetskoy [came up with an Apache module called mod\_python](http://grisha.org/blog/2013/10/25/mod-python-the-long-story/) to execute arbitrary Python code.
+For several years in the late 1990s and early 2000s, Apache configured with mod\_python ran most Python web applications.

-However, mod\_python wasn't a standard.
-It was just an implementation that allowed arbitrary Python code to run on a server.
+However, mod\_python wasn't a actual standard.
+It was just an implementation that allowed Python code to run on a server.
 As mod\_python's development stalled and security vulnerabilities were discovered there was recognition by the community that a consistent way to execute Python code for web applications was needed.